Jainism in Europe: Jainism in Belgium

+Jainism in Poland

+The Jain community in Poland is involved across different occupations and Jains in Poland to estimate below 200 people, where majority of people are scattered around Warsaw, Krakow and few other cities.
+As on March 25, 2023 establishment of the statute of Shri 1008 Mahavir Swami (Digambar) was successfully completed by Jain Community of Poland in “Hindu Bhavan Temple” / "Świątynia Hindu Bhavan" in Warsaw, Poland and marked as second temple in Europe after Antwerp, Belgium where devotees can offer their prayers daily.

+Jain Samaj Poland includes members of all different paths with Jainism.

 Jainism in the United Kingdom

 As of 2016, there are around 35,000 Jains in the United Kingdom.

 One of the first Jain settlers, Champat Rai Jain, was in England during 1892–1897 to study law.
 He established the Rishabh Jain Lending Library in 1930.
 Later, he translated several Jain texts into English.

 Leicester houses one of the world's few Jain temples outside of India.
 There is an Institute of Jainology at Greenford, London.

 The last decade has seen the growth of the Jain community in Greater London.
 Currently the Jain Network have a derasar in Colindale and The Mahavir Foundation has a temple at Kenton Road, Kenton.
 It has consecrated images of Shri Mahavir Swami, Shri Parshvanath, Aadinathji, Shri Simandhar Swami and Shri Munisuvrata Swami.
 It also has Shri Gautam Swami and Padmavati Mata.
 There is a separate shrine of Manibhadra Veer, Ghantakarna Mahavir and Nakoda Bhairavji.

 Shrimad Rajchandra Mission Dharampur also have UK centres in Leicester, London and Manchester.